 Aston has no cut-off for your UCAT score, they use it in conjunction with your academics.

 The UCAT is just one of the aspects of your application that is considered.
 There’s no cut-off score for the UCAT.
 Your GCSEs are a strong influencing factor.

 Your UCAT score and your GCSEs are combined to select for interview.
 For 2018, a competitive score was 2460 and for 2019 it was 2420.

 Your UCAT score needs to be in the top 8 deciles (i.e. above the 20th percentile).
 Selection for the interview is based on academic requirements, the Roles and Responsibilities Form, and your UCAT score.

-Don’t worry if you got a very low UCAT score.
-The UCAT is a stepping stone for only one route into medicine.
-There are lots of other ways for you to get into medical school.
-Here are five other routes:
+Don’t worry if you got a low UCAT score.
+The test is just one route into medicine.

 Dental schools’ UCAT requirements vary from university to university.

 Some universities, such as the University of Dundee, will rank you solely based on your UCAT score.

 Others will use the UCAT in conjunction with your academics, with varying weighting.
 For example, the University of Aberdeen uses the UCAT and your academics in a 60:40 split, whereas Bart’s uses a 50:50 split.
 The majority of dental schools use your UCAT score to decide whether or not to give you an interview.